rnc-personal/ci-fullstack-pp4/README.md

     - Note: This is the ElephantSQL database url you copied in the previous step
 - Back in the editor, edit the env.py file and change the below line so it has your unique key in:
     - os.environ["DATABASE_URL"] = "Paste in ElephantSQL database URL"
-- Replace the secret key value with some value (doesnt matter what it is but it should not be easily guessed or shared).
+- Replace the secret key value with some value (doesn't matter what it is but it should not be easily guessed or shared).

 The settings.py file has been configured to use the SECRET_KEY and DATABASE_URL variables automatically and will update the project with the value you enter for your own project.

 Back in Heroku/settings/reveal config vars, add the cloudinary key (CLOUDINARY_URL, cloudinary://************************)

-Finally add DISABLE_COLLECTSTATIC to Heroku Config Vars and set the value to 1.
+Finally, add DISABLE_COLLECTSTATIC to Heroku Config Vars and set the value to 1.
 This is temporary for development and will need to be removed prior to launching the project yourself.
-Having it set to 1 means that django is serving the assets locally , when it is disabled, Cloudinary will serve them for you.
+Having it set to 1 means that Django is serving the assets locally, when it is disabled, Cloudinary will serve them for you.

-The directories and config has already been done for you, you just ned to replace the keys with your own.
+The directories and config has already been done for you, you just need to replace the keys with your own.

-The final step is updateding your settings.py file in the main project directory.
+The final step is updating your settings.py file in the main project directory.
 The line that reads: ALLOWED_HOSTS = ["ci-pp4-baking.herokuapp.com", "localhost"] needs to be updated to match the name of your Heroku project you just created.
 It always ends with "...herokuapp.com", the localhost must remain there.